surumkata/surumkata/README.md

 Greetings everyone!
-My name is Tiago Silva and I'm currently studying Software Engineering at University of Minho.
+My name is Tiago Silva and I'm a MSc Graduate in Informatics Engineering from the University of Minho.

 Here you have several ways to contact me: